bespoken/bespoken-docs/unit-testing/guide-google.md

 This is a useful feature for tests that are run against multiple instances of the same skill, where there are slight variations in the input or output.

-### Use environment variables in the testing.json
+### Using environment variables as settings

-You can use environment variables inside the testing.json by using the ${variable} format.
+You can use environment variables inside the testing.json file by using the `${variable}` format.

-For example:
+For example, this:

 ```json
 {